 A note on soaking nuts:

 I have discovered in my venture with this diet that I don’t do well with lots of nuts and seeds.
 I am currently experimenting with soaking the nuts to see if my body likes them anymore this way…this recipe is a reflection of that.

-Want some more Paleo breakfast ideas?
-Try some of my other recipes!
+More Paleo Breakfast Ideas?
+Try some of my other healthy recipes!